Xiaozhu-Zhang1998/SQL/README.md

 * (Description of ideas) SCHOOL_ MANAGEMENT_ SYSTEM_IDEA.pdf
 * (Presentation) SCHOOL_ MANAGEMENT_ SYSTEM_PRESENTATION.pdf

-All files in the fold "SQL_Files" are the components of the system, which are referred in the 2 pdf files mentioned above.
+All files in the fold "SQL_Files" are components of the system, which are referred in the 2 pdf files mentioned above.

 ## Authors
 * Xiaozhu Zhang - [GitHub](https://github.com/Xiaozhu-Zhang1998)